gdinit/03-breakout/README.md

 Install
 -------
-TODO:There is a pre-release Windows binary available under releases.
+There is a pre-release Windows binary available under releases.

 Credits
 -------